wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 How do we take a function that exists in one file and use it in another?
 You can import it from that file.

+### Importing and Exporting Modules

-There are two types of imports:
+There are two types of module imports:

 1. **Named Imports**
 2. **Default Imports**